TheCabinetKing/SudoLogic/README.md

 Have a terminal running redis-server to keep the queue intact.
 To activate the first worker, in a terminal type ```rq worker default```.

 ### Testing
-To run the full unit test battery, run ```python3 -m unittest``` in a terminal from the project directory.
-Check test_script.py for details on the unit tests present.
+To run the full unit test battery, run ```python3 -m unittest``` in a terminal in the directory of each test script.

 ## Using Docker
 Edit the docker-compose.yml if needed.